 Increasingly, large and multinational commercial companies are fulfilling their corporate social responsibility by having at least one designated person to liaise with local charities and community groups.
 Their role is often to advise on internal fundraising activities and staff volunteering, and to deal with media enquiries on community-focused initiatives.

 - The Big Issue

 - Goodmoves - jobs in Scotland and England

 Temporary and permanent charity positions are advertised through specialist recruitment agencies such as:

-Charity officers receive most of their training on the job.
-Gaining membership of professional associations, registering with local, regional or national networks, attending training courses and conferences, and networking with people in similar roles from other organisations are all excellent ways to keep up to date with developments in the sector.
+Keep up with developments in the sector by joining professional associations, registering with local, regional or national networks, attending training courses and conferences, and networking with people in similar roles.

-Some employers encourage staff to embark upon a relevant professional qualification by funding study and allowing study leave.
+Your employer may encourage you to embark upon a relevant professional qualification by funding study and allowing study leave.

 - Skills for Health - delivers a range of training and development courses in partnership with the National Skills Academy for Health.